 These features come together to form the three technical ingredients for responsive web design.

-- MEDIA QUERIES: media query is superior to define breakpoints in the HTML/CSS.
-It gives more straightforward navigation and tailored experience for the user.
-Media queries permit the use of condition checks by developers to alter web designs based on the property of the user’s device.
+1. MEDIA QUERIES: A media query is superior to define breakpoints in HTML/CSS.
+It gives more straightforward navigation and tailored experience for a user.
+Media queries permit the use of condition checks by developers to alter web designs based on a user’s device.

-- FLUID GRIDS: Fluid grids allows the automatic rearrangement of columns to fit the size of the screen or browser window when it is created using CSS.
-This allows the user to maintain a consistent look and feel across multiple devices.
+2. FLUID GRIDS: Fluid grids allows an automatic rearrangement of columns to fit the size of a screen or browser window when it is created using CSS.
+This allows a website or web app to maintain a consistent look and feel across multiple devices.

-- FLEXIBLE VISUALS: flexible visuals involve use of codes that prevent media files from Oversizing the dimension of their containers as well as viewports.
-This is achieved when the flexible container resizes itself automatically, adjusting the visuals within it.
+3. FLEXIBLE VISUALS: flexible visuals involve the use of code that prevents media files from oversizing the dimension of their containers as well as viewports.
+This is achieved when a flexible container resizes itself automatically, adjusting the visuals within it.

-If you dream of a good-looking and modern website that will look great from all types of devices, whether it be a computer, laptop, tablet or phone, you can contact the team of our professional designers from Gapsy Studio, and they will be happy to help you realize your dream 🙂
+If you dream about an appealing and modern website that looks great on all types of devices, whether it be a computer, laptop, tablet or phone, you can contact the team of our professional designers at Gapsy Studio, and they will be happy to help you realize your dream 🙂

-To have a closer look at our works, you can visit our project and concept pages.
+To have a closer look at our works, visit our project and concept pages.